MikaelSlevinsky/FastTransforms/README.md

 # FastTransforms

-This library provides computational kernels and driver routines for two- dimensional harmonic polynomial transforms.
+This library provides computational kernels and driver routines for two-dimensional harmonic polynomial transforms.
 The algorithms are backward stable with a runtime complexity of O(n<sup>3</sup>), where n is the polynomial degree, and are parallelized by OpenMP.

+If you feel you need help getting started, please do not hesitate to e-mail me.
 If you use this library for your research, please cite the references.

 # References: